-This study conducted interviews with ten tourist travel companions while they were visiting the "National Tourist route Geiranger-Trollstigen".
-The purposeful sampling (Creswell, 2007) of individual round-trip tourists, which are the route's primary market, was conducted.
-Most of the interviews took place therefore at a cafeteria at the viewpoint for Trollstigen, one at a ferry pier, and the others at camping sites.
-Other sample-selection criteria were a variation between nationalities, travel companion, and transport, as is described in table 1:
+Interviews were conducted with ten tourists or members of visitor parties while they were visiting NRR Geiranger-Trollstigen.
+Purposeful sampling (Creswell, 2007) of individual round-trip tourists, who are the route's primary market, was conducted.
+Most of the interviews took place at a cafeteria at the viewing point for Trollstigen, with one at a ferry pier, and the others at camping sites.
+Other sample-selection criteria were varying nationalities, visitor parties, and modes of transport, as described in Table 1.

-No. Travel companions People interviewed Nationality Transport Gender
+No. Members of the visitor party People interviewed Nationality Transport Gender

 T1 Couple 2 Norway Car Males

 T2 Family 1 Spain Car Male

 Т3 Couple 2 Norway Car Female/male

 T4 Friends 1 Finland Motorcycle Male

-Т5 Couple 2 The Car Female/male
+T5 Couple 2 The Netherlands Car Female/male

-15 Netherlands Cui

-T6 Org. group 1 The Czech Bus Female
+T6 Org. group 1 Czech Republic Bus Female

-10 Republic Bus

 T7 Couple 2 Norway Car Female/male

-тo Couple 2 The Car Males
+Т8 Couple 2 The Netherlands Car Males

-T8 Netherlands Car

 Т9 Friends 2 Italy Motorcycle Female/male

 T10 Friends 2 Germany Motorcycle Males